richardr1126/k8s-agents-service/README.md

 [![GitHub License](https://img.shields.io/github/license/richardr1126/k8s-agents-service)](https://github.com/richardr1126/k8s-agents-service/blob/main/LICENSE)

-A Kubernetes deployment of an AI agents service built with LangGraph, FastAPI and Streamlit, featuring comprehensive Helm charts and GitOps integration.
+A Kubernetes deployment of an AI agents service built with LangGraph, FastAPI and Streamlit, featuring comprehensive Helm charts with dual-architecture deployment and GitOps integration.

-This project extends [JoshuaC215's agent-service-toolkit](https://github.com/JoshuaC215/agent-service-toolkit) with enterprise-grade Kubernetes deployment capabilities, including Helm charts, ArgoCD integration, YugabyteDB support, and multi-architecture container builds.
+This project extends [JoshuaC215's agent-service-toolkit](https://github.com/JoshuaC215/agent-service-toolkit) with Kubernetes deployment capabilities, including dual Helm charts for service/UI separation, ArgoCD integration, YugabyteDB support, and multi-architecture container builds.

+> **⚠️ Important Notice**: This project is currently in development and is **not fully featured for production** use.
+While it provides a solid foundation for Kubernetes deployment of AI agents, additional hardening, monitoring, and operational considerations may be needed for production environments.

 ## 🙏 Acknowledgments